Owllyy/Darkly/Sensitive_Data_Exposure_1/Resources/writeup.md

 Dangers:
 Depends on the nature of the leaked data.

+Solution:
-Possible fix solution: do not send a form containing the mail input for regular users and fill the required information on the server directly.
+	- do not send forms containing sensitive data, hidden or not, and fill the required information on the server directly.